Yhshdjxjd/PlayTube/README.md

-# youtube-clone
+# playTube
 A video-sharing platform where users can upload, watch, like, comment, and share videos.
 Key features include user authentication, profile management, video playback, and a subscription system.
 The platform aims to provide a seamless streaming experience with content discovery and community interaction."
-This project is a YouTube clone where users can upload, view, and interact with videos.
+This project is a playtube where users can upload, view, and interact with videos.
 It mimics the core functionalities of YouTube with a focus on video streaming, user interaction, and content creation.

 Features: